VA Certificate of Eligibility

 VA.gov Online Same day, often instant VA.gov login (ID.me or Login.gov account) Borrowers who want to check status before contacting a lender

-Mail (VA Form 26-1880) Several weeks Completed form + supporting documents (DD-214, etc.) Complex service histories not resolvable online
+Mail (VA Form 26-1880) Several weeks Completed form plus supporting documents such as DD-214 Complex service histories not resolvable online

-In our experience, borrowers often delay the process by trying to get the COE on their own first.
-But most lenders can retrieve it faster than the VA's self-service portal, especially for straightforward service histories.
-If your service record is complicated — multiple branches, a gap in service, or a Reserve-to-active transition — it may take longer regardless of which method you use.
-That's exactly the kind of detail that gets missed when buyers try to navigate the process alone, and it can hold up a purchase timeline if it surfaces at the wrong moment.
+In our experience working with Colorado and Florida borrowers, veterans often delay the process by trying to get the COE on their own first.
+But most lenders retrieve it faster than the VA’s self-service portal, especially for straightforward service histories.
+If your service record is complicated, it may take longer regardless of which method you use.
+That’s exactly the kind of issue that surfaces at the wrong moment when buyers navigate the process alone.
+Getting it resolved early is where working with an experienced VA lender makes the biggest practical difference, and it’s one of the things that separates a smooth closing from a delayed one.

 Reading Your COE: Entitlement and Funding Fee Exemption

 Your COE will show an entitlement amount.
-This is the dollar figure the VA will guarantee on your behalf.
+This is the dollar figure the VA guarantees on your behalf if you default.
 It does not cap what you can borrow.
-It tells the lender how much of your loan the VA backs if you default.
+It tells the lender how much of your loan the VA backs.

-Veterans with full entitlement — meaning they've never used a VA loan, or they've fully paid off a prior VA loan — have no loan limit backed by the VA.
-In practical terms, full entitlement means you can borrow as much as a lender will approve without needing a down payment.
-If you have reduced entitlement because of an active or unresolved prior VA loan, you may need a down payment on amounts above a certain threshold.
-Your COE will show which situation applies to you.
-For a deeper look at how VA loan options work overall, the mortgage loan programs page covers how VA compares to other available loan types.
+Veterans with full entitlement — meaning they’ve never used a VA loan, or they fully paid off a prior VA loan and sold the home — have no loan limit backed by the VA.
+Full entitlement means you can borrow as much as a lender will approve without needing a down payment.
+If you have reduced entitlement because of an active or unresolved prior VA loan, you may need a down payment on amounts above the conforming loan limit.
+Your COE will show which situation applies.
+For a side-by-side look at how VA compares to other options, the mortgage loan programs page covers the main loan types.

-The Funding Fee Exemption — This Is the One That Costs People Money
+The Funding Fee Exemption: The Detail That Costs People Money

 “We see veterans miss the funding fee exemption more often than people might expect.
 A borrower with a 10% or higher disability rating doesn’t owe that fee at all.
 On a $400,000 loan, that’s over $8,000 that shouldn’t be on the closing disclosure.
 It’s worth a five-minute conversation to make sure the COE reflects the right status before you get to the table.”